HealthSamurai/stresty/README.md

-# REST cases runner
+# REST Cases Runner

-CLI tool for REST tests.
+CLI Tool for REST Tests.

 Stresty walks through the steps which are REST calls with a matcher (response template).
 It checks only fields that you described in the `match` part.
 If the response body contains other fields, they will be ignored.